Client Successes

 Assisted Living Concepts v.
 Siegel Gallagher, Inc.

 Milwaukee County Circuit Court.
-Successfully defended a construction claim levied against a real estate brokerage under a piercing the corporate veil theory, obtaining summary judgment on behalf of the clients, and affirmance of that decision at the Court of Appeals.
+Attorney Mark Malloy successfully defended a construction claim levied against a real estate brokerage under a piercing the corporate veil theory, obtaining summary judgment on behalf of the clients, and affirmance of that decision at the Court of Appeals.

 CBS v.
 James Hovde

 Dane County Circuit Court.
-Successfully obtained a declaration that the client had no duty to defend or indemnify its insured in business dispute, successfully arguing that the plaintiff’s claims did not constitute an occurrence under the CGL policy.
+Attorney Mark Malloy successfully obtained a declaration that the client had no duty to defend or indemnify its insured in business dispute, successfully arguing that the plaintiff’s claims did not constitute an occurrence under the CGL policy.

 Coyne v.
 JP Morgan Chase